-At the annual CinemaCon — a gathering for movie theatre executives — director Todd Phillips took to the stage to provide the trailer below for his film Joker, essentially a spin-off from the Batman franchise starring Joaquin Phoenix as the Dark Knight’s arch enemy.
-Admittedly, though, this film will apparently take the character in a new and pretty unexpected way and is expected to be given an R-rating (which has worked out quite well for films like Deadpool and Logan).
+Not so long ago at the annual CinemaCon — a gathering for movie theatre executives — director Todd Phillips took to the stage to discuss his new film Joker, essentially a spinoff from the Batman franchise starring Joaquin Phoenix as the Dark Knight’s arch enemy.
+As such, it’s taking the character in a new and pretty unexpected way, and like Deadpool and Logan before it, has received an R-rating — a Batman franchise first.
+Its final trailer can be viewed above.

 Arthur, it seems, starts off as a struggling stand-up comedian, but things go drastically wrong in his life and he ultimately transforms into the Joker.
 The character’s traditional origin has him in battle with Batman, culminating in his slipping into a vat of chemicals that turns his skin color chalk white, his hair green, and pretty much drives him insane.
 How they’ll handle things will be interesting as there apparently is no intention of including the Batman character.

 The cast includes Zazie Beetz (Domino in Deadpool 2), Robert De Niro, Frances Conroy, Marc Maron, and Bryan Callen.
 It’s scheduled for release on October 4.

 Be sure to check out and subscribe to our Classic TV & Film Podcast for interviews with your favorite stars!